happystar9/Advanced_Web_Final/README.md

 #### Estimates:

 Rubric items:
-- item 1 with description
+- [] 1 Agent Ability
-- item 2 with description
+- [] item 2 with description

 Features:
-- feature 4 with description
+- [] Agent can track time on game and turn on alarm to notify user when they reach a set time( User sets the time )
-- feature 5 with description
+- [] feature 5 with description

 #### Delivered